google-deepmind/dqn_zoo/README.md

 1. Enable
     [sudoless docker](http://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

-1. Verify the previous steps were successful by running: \
+1. Verify the previous steps were successful e.g. by running: \
-    `docker run --gpus all --rm nvidia/cuda:11.1-base nvidia-smi`
+    `docker run --gpus all --rm nvidia/cuda:11.1.1-base nvidia-smi`

 1. Download the script [`run.sh`](run.sh).
 This automatically downloads the Atari ROMs from http://www.atarimania.com.
 The ROMs are available here for